Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Objection 17: "We're already talking to [Competitor]."

-Why they say it: They want you to know you are not the only option.
-This is often a negotiation tactic to create urgency or extract better terms.
+Why they say it: They want you to know you are not the only option — often a negotiation tactic to create urgency or extract better terms.

 Response script:

-Follow-up strategy: Send competitive positioning materials that focus on your genuine differentiators — not feature-by-feature comparisons, but strategic differences in approach, philosophy, or outcomes.
+Follow-up strategy: Send competitive positioning materials focused on your genuine differentiators — strategic differences in approach and outcomes, not feature-by-feature comparisons.
 Your battle cards should give your reps everything they need here.

 Objection 18: "We've heard [Competitor] is better at [specific thing]."

-Why they say it: They have done research or heard from a peer.
-This is an opportunity to either acknowledge a genuine gap or correct a misconception.
+Why they say it: They have done research or heard from a peer — an opportunity to either acknowledge a genuine gap or correct a misconception.

 Response script:

-Follow-up strategy: Send a comparison that honestly acknowledges the competitor's strength in that area but reframes the evaluation around the criteria that matter most for the prospect's specific situation.
+Follow-up strategy: Send a comparison that honestly acknowledges the competitor's strength but reframes the evaluation around the criteria that matter most for the prospect.

 Objection 19: "We're leaning towards [Competitor] right now."

 Why they say it: You are losing.
-They may be telling you to create urgency, or they may genuinely prefer the other option.
+They may be creating urgency, or they may genuinely prefer the other option.
 Either way, you need to act fast.

 Response script:

-"I appreciate the transparency — that's helpful to know.
-Can I ask what's driving that preference?
-Is it specific capabilities, pricing, the relationship, or something else?"
+"I appreciate the transparency.
+Can I ask what's driving that preference — specific capabilities, pricing, the relationship, or something else?"

-Follow-up strategy: Request one final meeting focused specifically on the area where you are perceived as weaker.
-Bring your strongest proof points — customer references, data, a tailored demo.
-This is your last shot, so make it count.
+Follow-up strategy: Request one final meeting focused on the area where you are perceived as weaker.
+Bring your strongest proof points — references, data, a tailored demo.
+This is your last shot.

 Objection 20: "We built something internally that does this."